MetadataDeluxe/adobe_bridge_metadata_export-import/README.md

 # Metadata Export-Import

-This JavaScript plugin for Adobe Bridge 2015 and higher exports and imports XMP metadata embedded in media files using a tab-delimited text file.
+This is a JavaScript extension for [Adobe Bridge](https://www.adobe.com/products/bridge.html) 2015 and higher exports and imports XMP metadata embedded in media files using a tab-delimited text file.

 Media files and metadata are matched by file name and file path.